Md-Mudassir/3d-model-auth/docs/PROTOCOL_SPECIFICATION.md

-# 3D Model Video Authentication Protocol (3MVAP) v1.0
+# 3D Model Video Authentication Protocol (3MVAP) v2.0

 ## Abstract

-The 3D Model Video Authentication Protocol (3MVAP) is a universal standard for embedding and verifying digital signatures of 3D models within video content.
-This protocol enables content creators, distributors, and consumers to verify the authenticity and ownership of 3D assets used in video production, creating a robust digital rights management system for 3D content.
+The 3D Model Video Authentication Protocol (3MVAP) is a universal standard for embedding and verifying digital signatures of 3D models within video content with tamper-resistant security.
+This protocol enables content creators, distributors, and consumers to verify the authenticity and ownership of 3D assets used in video production, creating a robust digital rights management system for 3D content with enterprise-grade security protection.

 ## 1. Introduction